Taiwolskit/leetcode/README.md

 Cracking the LeetCode with multiple programming language

+How I choose the solution ?

+1. Choose the best time complexity and space complexity solution from the official solution.
+2. If the best time complexity and space complexity solutions are different, choose the best solution from each one.
+3. If there are no official solutions, choose the best solution from submission by each language.
+These best solutions are not meant the best time complexity and space complexity.
+I will refer to the legibility of the solution, overly complex and tricky ones will not be selected.

 ## Algorithms

 | Number | Title                                                                                                                                                           | Difficulty | Solution           | Golang             | JavaScript         | Kotlin             | PHP                | Python             | Rust               | Swift              |